ra312/bitrecs-subnet/README.md

 ## Getting Started

 ### Mining
-want to earn tao by mining? check out our [mining guide](docs/running_miner.md) to get started.
+Want to earn tao by mining?
+Check out our [mining guide](docs/running_miner.md) to get started.

 ### Validating
-interested in running a validator? see our [validator setup instructions](docs/running_validator.md) for details.
+Interested in running a validator?
+See our [validator setup instructions](docs/running_validator.md) for details.

 ## License